Cray-HPE/docs-csm/troubleshooting/kubernetes/Troubleshoot_Kubernetes_Pods_Not_Starting.md

 # Troubleshoot Kubernetes Pods Not Starting

-Use this procedure to check if Kubernetes pods get scheduled on an NCN, but don't eventually reach the `Running` state.
+Use this procedure to check if Kubernetes pods get scheduled on an NCN, but do not eventually reach the `Running` state.

 ## Prerequisites